lucaspalmer8/Fotag/readme.txt

 This was tested on Linux (Ubuntu).

 Note: The state of the application is saved in laststate.txt.
-The first line in laststate.txt saves the number of images.
-If you want to reset the app (no images loaded), set the first line to 0.
+If you want to reset the app (no images loaded), just remove this file.

 When files are loaded and at least one is not an image, then a dialog will appear explaining the error and no images will be loaded.